BlueByteSystemsInc/SOLIDWORKS-PDM-API-SDK/docfx/docs/adding_logic_oncmd.md

 ```

 > [!NOTE]
 > This cancellation applies to all files in the current command.
 It is not possible to allow some files to proceed while halting the action on others.

+> [!IMPORTANT]
+> Tasks support suspenstion and cancellation during the EdmTaskRun hook.
+PDMSDK provides a specific way to suspend and cancel tasks.
+Consult the task section for more information.